Professor of Humanity (Glasgow)

-The Professor of Humanity is a Professorship at the University of Glasgow in Scotland.
+The Professor of Humanity is a professorship in Latin at the University of Glasgow in Scotland.
 Under the Nova Erectio of James VI the teaching of Latin was in the responsibility of the Regents.
 The title of Professor of Humanity was, on occasion, attached to one of the Regents' number from 1618.

 A separate Chair was created in 1682.
-After lapse it was revived in 1706.
+After lapsing, it was revived in 1706.

+No professor has been appointed since the retirement of Roger Green in 2008.